-Creative Colloquy Crawl is an annual storytelling festival set in Tacoma.
+Our third annual storytelling festival falls on Tuesday, October 3rd.
 Our vision is to present a matrimony of the written word, music and art to celebrate our rich creative culture.
 Check out the last two year’s of C3 line ups HERE.